Michelle Taylor, MD, DrPH, MPA

 March 2022

-Michelle Taylor headshot
+headshot of Michelle Taylor

-Dr. Michelle Taylor is the Shelby County Division Director for Health Services.
-In this role, Dr. Taylor leads the team that plans, organizes, and maintains public health programs and services for Shelby County.
-To that end, she leads the operation of the Shelby County Health Department, which is responsible for the delivery of all public health services and enforcement of applicable health codes and ordinances of Shelby County and applicable statutes and regulations of the Tennessee Department of Health.
-With a budget of $106 Million, and comprised of seven (7) bureaus and 701 employees, the Shelby County Division of Health Services is committed to the improvement of community health, providing expertise in population health, epidemiology, environmental health, maternal and child health, TB elimination, healthy food access through the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and Commodities Supplemental Foods Program, sexual health treatment and counseling, infant mortality reduction, inmate health care oversight, and COVID-19 pandemic response.
+In her previous role as Director of the Shelby County Health Department, Dr. Taylor led the team that plans, organizes, and maintains public health programs and services for Shelby County, Tennessee.
+To that end, she led the $100+ million operation of the department, which is responsible for the delivery of all public health services and enforcement of applicable health codes and ordinances of Shelby County and applicable statutes and regulations of the Tennessee Department of Health.

 Dr. Taylor is also a Lieutenant Colonel and Residency-Trained Flight Surgeon in the Tennessee Air National Guard.
 Before returning to Memphis, Dr. Taylor served on Active Duty for Operational Support and Statutory tours as the Credentialing and Privileging Branch Chief and the Division Chief for Aerospace Medicine in the Office of the Air National Guard Surgeon General, from 2019 to 2021.
 From 2014 to 2016, Dr. Taylor, a pediatrician, was Associate Medical Director and Deputy Administrator for Maternal and Child Health at the Shelby County Health Department, in Memphis, TN.
 In this role, she was responsible for the overall management of Maternal and Child Health Programs (MCH) and oversaw programs geared toward providing services to under-resourced families through home visitation, case management, and outreach education.